Things You Should Know about the Process of Web Design

 Step 4.
 Site Testing

 Website testing is an essential step in the web design process.
 The team should conduct it during the development stage.
-End-to-end site testing involves various tests that have to do with its usability, functionality, interface, performance, security, and compatibility.
+End-to-end site testing involves various tests that have to do with its usability, functionality, interface, performance, security, and compatibility which cto consulting services has the capability to help you get through all the way to the end process.

 Compatibility testing helps make sure that your site works consistently across various operating systems and devices, including desktop computers and mobile gadgets.
 Your company’s website must go through a diligent testing routine, during which any possible bugs or issues are discovered and fixed before the launch.